hongfel3/BACH/README.md

 2. Get training and validation patches and test images (get_patches.py)
 3. Train model (CNN_keras.py)

+You will need to go into the files and change the paths to data (one liner).

 We can then evaluate performance on the test images.
 We aim to match the performance from the paper (78% image wise classification).
 A pre-trained model is included in this repository (best_model.h5).

 4. Run notebook (performance.ipynb)